bdostumski/microservices/README.md

 - docker volume ls | show volumes
 - docker logs \[container_name\] | check the logs for the container
 - docker-compose pull | pull the latest images from our Docker Hub repository
+- docker info | show main docker information for total memory, CPUs and more
+- minikube start --help | information about start of minikube cluster
+- minikube start --memory=14g | setup minikube to use 14g memory
+- minikube status | show the status of minikube
+- minikube ip | show the ip address for our master node
+- kubectl run container_name --image=image_name:version --port=80 | the port is that the container is listening on
+- kubectl get pods | show all running pods
+- kubectl port-forward pod/name_of_the_pod 8080:80 | expose the pod to localhost:8080
+- kubectl delete pod pod_name | delete pod

 #### Maven
 - mvn archetype:generate -DgroupId=com.syscomz -DartifactId=syscomzservices -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false | Maven Creating Archetypes